-Julie Dawn Cole (Veruca Salt) Collection: "Willy Wonka and the Chocolate Factory" he following four lots from Mel Stuart's musical Roald Dahl adaptation Willy Wonka and the Chocolate Factory come directly from the personal collection of actress Julie Dawn Cole.
+he following four lots from Mel Stuart's musical Roald Dahl adaptation Willy Wonka and the Chocolate Factory come directly from the personal collection of actress Julie Dawn Cole.
 Julie portrayed the spoilt, precocious brat Veruca Salt, who demanded everything, now!
-Veruca met her on-screen demise after proving herself to be a thoroughly "bad egg".
-Cole has carefully looked after these items since filming concluded, and feels now is the time to give them new homes.
-She has also kindly offered to dedicate an autographed photo to each winning bidder.

-890. Julie Dawn Cole (Veruca Salt) Collection: Partial Wonka Bar Wrapper M WILLY WONKA AND THE CHOCOLATE FACTORY (1971) A partial Wonka bar wrapper from Mel Stuart's fantasy musical Willy Wonka and the Chocolate Factory.
+Veruca met her on-screen demise after Cole has carefully looked after these items since filming concluded, and feels now is the time to give them new homes.
+She has also kindly offered to dedicate an 890.
+Julie Dawn Cole (Veruca Salt) Collection: Partial Wonka Bar Wrapper M WILLY WONKA AND THE CHOCOLATE FACTORY (1971) A partial Wonka bar wrapper from Mel Stuart's fantasy musical Willy Wonka and the Chocolate Factory.
 Wonka bars featured throughout this adaptation of Roald Dahl's classic children's story, after Willy Wonka (Gene Wilder) randomly hid five golden tickets within the wrappers of his chocolate bars.
 It was in such a bar that Charlie Bucket (Peter Ostrum) found his precious ticket and his adventure began.
 The wrapper comes from the personal collection of Julie Dawn Cole who portrayed Veruca Salt Props from this beloved film are extremely hard to find, as most were destroyed at its Bavarian film studio to allow production to wrap quickly, making way for the immediate filming of Cabaret.
 This paper wrapper, likely cut from a hero bar, has the iconic Wonka logo at the centre, featuring the factory owner's top hat in yellow.
 The edge is brightly decorated in orange, with the remainder coloured a rich chocolate brown.
 The piece has been glued to a board from a previous framed display and remains in good overall production-used condition.
-Dimensions: $16.5 \text{ cm} \times 8 \text{ cm} \times 1 \text{ cm}$ (6 1⁄2" \times 3 1⁄4" \times 1⁄2") Estimate: £3,000 - 5,000 891.
-Julie Dawn Cole (Veruca Salt) Collection: Scrumdidlyumptious Wrapper M WILLY WONKA AND THE CHOCOLATE FACTORY (1971) A Scrumdidlyumptious bar wrapper bar from Mel Stuart's fantasy musical Willy Wonka and the Chocolate Factory.
-Wonka bars of various types featured throughout this adaptation of Roald Dahl's classic children's story.
-A shopkeeper showed the Scrumdidlyumptious bar, "Wonka's newest creation", to some children early in the film and later Charlie Bucket (Peter Ostrum) chose one, before selecting a standard Wonka Bar that contained his golden ticket.
-The wrapper comes from the personal collection of Julie Dawn Cole who portrayed Veruca Salt.
-Props from this beloved film are extremely hard to find, as most were destroyed at its Bavarian film studio to allow production to wrap quickly, making way for the immediate filming of Cabaret.
-The wrapper is made of paper, and features the iconic Wonka logo, with the chocolatier's famous top hat in yellow to the left.
-Also in yellow is the bar's name, "Scrumdidlyumptious", with a bright orange stripe along the lower edge.
-The remainder of the wrapper is finished in a chocolate brown colour.
-The reverse shows the ingredients, packing information and weight, with an electric pink stripe running along the top edge.
-Most of the original white inner wrapper for the chocolate remains, but is in poor condition.
-The wrapper itself shows signs of age and use, with creases along both edges and a small hole under the "m" of "Scrumdidlyumptious".
-Dimensions: $16 \text{ cm} \times 9 \text{ cm} (6 \frac{1}{4}) \times 3 \frac{1}{2}$ ") Estimate: £6,000 - 8,000
+Dimensions: 16.5 cm x 8 cm x 1 cm (6 1/2" x 3 1⁄4" x 1⁄2") Estimate: £3.000 - 5.000 Estimate: £6,000 - 8,000